PDIS/transcript/2021-09-30-Interview-with-Neta-Halperin.md

 ### Audrey Tang:
 Well, first of all, I would say radical transparency is the norm in the judicial and the parliament branches in the other two branches in the government.

-You don't often hear the Parliament say, "Oh, let's make a parliamentary interpolation, but it's off record."
+You don't often hear the Parliament say, "Oh, let's make a parliamentary interpellation, but it's off record."
 It's impossible, it doesn't work that way.

-Neither would the Supreme Court, the constitution called mega-constitutional ruling, but say, "Let's just publish the results, but not our individual ideas."
+Neither would the Supreme Court, the Constitution Count, make a constitutional ruling, but say, "Let's just publish the results, but not our individual ideas."
 It's impossible, right?

 I think there's already traditions of radical transparency, that's to say transparent from the proceedings and the drafts onward, not just publishing the conclusions in the other branches.
 I'm just bringing those ideas into the administration.